KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/SX DMD case/README.md

  - If the user will use this code in the future and the paths and names of the files have changed, the user will need to change the paths (`line 19 to line 21`).
  - If the user will use this code in the future and have additional clinical measurements, the user can update the link between those measurements and the specific muscles (`lines 25-60`).

-2. Add a setting S.settings.muscle_pass_stiff_shift to the function [PredSim-workshop-smalll-2025/code/update_settings.m](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/code/update_settings.m) for all assessed muscles:
+2. Add a setting `S.settings.muscle_pass_stiff_shift` to the function [PredSim-workshop-smalll-2025/code/update_settings.m](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/blob/main/code/update_settings.m) for all assessed muscles.
+Specifically, copy the code below and paste it in this function.
+We already provided the scaling factors for the hip and knee muscles (for example, ...).
+You only need to edit the scaling factors of tib_ant, gastroc, and soleaus to the percentages you calculated in the app :

 	 	S.subject.muscle_pass_stiff_shift = {{'tib_'},0.9,...
      		{'gastroc_r','gastroc_l'},0.9,...